 - The same study found that the human translation of the same text is longer than the machine translation.
 (Recent Advances in Natural Language Processing 2017)

-Many translation software allows to save translation memories (TM), which keeps a record of all your approved translations so you can reuse them in new projects.
-The database suggest translations based on similar or matching segments between your old and new content.
+Many translation software allows you to save translation memories (TM), which keeps a record of all your approved translations so you can reuse them in new projects.
+The database then suggests translations based on similar or matching segments between your old and new content.

 Generally, the more you translate, the more you can save on translation costs by recycling translations because there tend to be more matches as your translation memories expand (here is a detailed TM guide).

 - The use of TM is most useful in situations where one has a document that is large in size and contains repetitive and recyclable content.
 (Monterey Institute of International Studies)